LLAW3254

 1.2 Course description

-Technology entrepreneurs often seek new and innovative ways of introducing products and services, whether through new business models (eg, fintech, online marketplaces, software-as-a-service) and/or new technologies (eg, use of artificial intelligence (AI), distributed ledger technology (DLT)/ blockchain, Internet of things (IoT)).
-Even the profession and delivery of legal services is evolving with these changing business models and technologies.
-Inevitably, questions arise regarding whether these new innovations conform with existing law and regulations, many of which are still evolving and differ across borders.
+Technology entrepreneurs often seek new and innovative ways of introducing products and services through new business models (eg, fintech, online marketplaces, software-as-a-service, Web3.0) and/or new technologies (eg, AI, blockchain, Internet of things (IoT)).
+Even the legal profession is evolving.
+Inevitably, questions arise regarding whether these innovations conform with existing law and regulations, many of which are still evolving and differ across borders.

-This unique survey course introduces students to the entrepreneurial and legal journey of tech startups and social entrepreneurs, broadly covering the myriad of laws applicable to such entrepreneurs, including organization establishment, operations, funding, negotiating partnerships, protection of assets, and consumer protection, as well as to more cutting-edge areas of data privacy and ABCD technologies (AI, blockchain, cloud and data).
+- Survey course introduces the entrepreneurial and legal journey of tech startups and social entrepreneurs, covering the myriad of applicable laws (organization establishment, operations, funding, negotiating partnerships, protection of assets, and consumer protection), and more cutting-edge areas of frontier technologies.

-Accordingly, this interdisciplinary course welcomes law students who seek to better understand and serve tech startups and social entrepreneurs, as well as students across the university (regardless of their discipline) as would-be tech startup and social entrepreneurs to better understand the journey and pitfalls ahead.
-Since its creation, LITE Lab has attracted student enrollments from 6 of HKU’s 10 faculties.
+- Interdisciplinary approach welcomes law students who seek to better understand and serve tech startups and social entrepreneurs, as well as students across HKU as would-be tech startup and social entrepreneurs, with enrolments from 7 of HKU’s 10 faculties (including as part of the Bachelor of Science and Arts (Fintech) and (Design+) degrees).

-In addition, this course is run as a simulated legal information service startup.
-Students work in teams on the LITE Lab@HKU website to give students the experience of working collaboratively, as they would in a real-world tech startup or social enterprise, and are also introduced to and apply the innovation and technology methodologies of organisations (startup and established), including legal design thinking, business model canvas, agile project management and computational thinking.
+- Experiential learning through simulated legal information service startup, where students work collaboratively in teams on the LITE Lab@HKU website as they would in a real-world tech startup or social enterprise, learning and applying industry innovation and technology methodologies (including legal design thinking, business model canvas, agile methodology and computational thinking).

-Selected final projects will have the opportunity to be hosted on the LITE Lab@HKU website to serve as a resource to more broadly benefit the Hong Kong innovation and technology ecosystem.
+Selected final projects may be hosted on the LITE Lab@HKU website to serve as a resource to benefit the Hong Kong innovation and technology ecosystem.
+LITE Lab also organises field trips and offers opportunities to compete in global and local legal and technology competitions (which our past students have won).

-This is the foundational course of LITE Lab@HKU programme.
-It is highly recommended but not required for enrolment in LITE Lab@HKU’s experiential and interdisciplinary classes:
+This is the foundational course of LITE Lab@HKU programme and is highly recommended but not required for enrolment in LITE Lab@HKU’s other experiential and interdisciplinary classes.

 1.3 Course teachers